How to Buy a Franchise in South Africa

 How Much Does it Cost to Buy a Franchise in South Africa?

-The cost of buying a franchise purely depends on what franchise you’re buying.
-Other factors, like the size of the restaurant or restaurant style, will also affect the franchise price.
+The cost of purchasing a franchise purely depends on what franchise you’re buying.
+Other factors, like the size or style of the restaurant, will also affect the franchise price.

-When you purchase a franchise, there are various costs involved.
-These generally include the franchise fee and application fee, the establishment costs, and applicants need sufficient working capital.
+When you buy a franchise, there are various costs involved.
+However, these generally include the franchise fee and application fee, the establishment costs, and applicants need sufficient working capital.
 On top of this, many franchises require monthly royalty payments, advertising costs, or a percentage of monthly profits.

 So, how much does this all add up to?
-According to an article by Tshwaneline, here are the costs of some different franchises in South Africa:
+According to an article on SA Franchise Brands, here are the costs of some different franchises in South Africa:

-• Debonaires: Approximately R1.9 million (plus 12% of monthly turnover)
+• Debonaires: Approximately R 1,7 million (plus 12% of monthly turnover)

 These are just a few of the most popular fast-food franchises in South Africa.
 If you are considering investing in a franchise, then take a look at these 100 South African franchise opportunities